 admitted to CBU.
 Admission to the Honors Program is generally restricted to students

-with high school Grade Point Averages (GPAs) of at least 3.5 and SAT scores of at least 1800 or ACT scores
+with high school GPAs of at least 3.5 and SAT scores of at least 1800 or ACT scores

 of at least 27.

-Students who satisfactorily complete the Honors Program are entitled to claim this distinction on their resumes.
-Their achievement will be recorded on their official CBU transcript and diploma, and will be acknowledged in the Commencement program and ceremony.
+Students who satisfactorily complete the Honors Program are entitled to claim this distinction on their résumés.
+Their achievement will be recorded on their official CBU transcript and diploma and will be acknowledged in the commencement program and ceremony.